 Law Enforcement Appreciation Day – What can you really do?

 Do you REALLY want to have an appreciation, and show your appreciation for the work law enforcement does?

 Listen.
 Listen to your police officers.
 Provided you can get them to talk.

 Cops are so used to hearing “no” in response to suggestions, or requests for training, equipment, or other resources, they clam up.
 The hierarchy of government provides few opportunities for police at any level to be heard.
-There are systemic disconnects inherent in government that need to be overcome.

 It’s not public displays of appreciation we’re lacking.
 It’s the current culture lacking an appreciation for what cops do.